 The other two COVID-19 vaccines authorized for emergency use in the U.S. – Moderna and Johnson & Johnson – are only available to anyone 18 years and older.

-What You Need to Need to Know About COVID-19 Vaccines for Adolescents:
+What You Need to Need to Know About COVID-19 Vaccines:

 - The Pfizer vaccine is safe and effective.
 All three approved vaccines for adults, including the Pfizer vaccine, were effective in helping prevent severe cases of COVID-19.
 In the expanded clinical trials Pfizer conducted for this age group, no cases of COVID-19 were recorded among the participants that received the vaccine.